 This was my first Code School course as an on-camera instructor.
 I learned most of what I know about RSpec while working on this course.

 My second Code School course as a teacher.
-Although I didn't participate much in the writting, I spent a lot of time working on the slides with Gregg Pollack to make sure we properly presented the concepts of staging, remote repositories, branching, and especially rebasing.
+It visually and interactively explains the concepts of staging, remote repositories, branching, and especially rebasing.

-A spiritual successor to Ruby5 since it ended, Ruby Facets is a short and sweet Ruby news podcast that covers new releases, interesting blog posts, and relevant events in the Ruby and Rails community.
+A spiritual successor to Ruby5 since it ended, Ruby Facets was a short, sweet, and short-lived Ruby news podcast that covered new releases, interesting blog posts, and relevant events in the Ruby and Rails community.

-I first started podcasting with Gregg Pollack and the rest of the Envy Labs & Code School team that rotates on the show.
-Recently I've become a regular co-host.
-With the help of serious audio engineering friends like Jamison Rabbe, Jason Madsen and Jon Friskics.
+I first started podcasting with Gregg Pollack and the rest of the Envy Labs & Code School team that rotated on the show.
+Over time I became a regular co-host, until the show ended on September 20th, 2016.